-One RPM will be used for the calculation of capacity prices for all Entry Points and Exit Points on the system.
-The RPM produces Entry and Exit Capacity reference prices for the applicable gas year which in turn through the relevant adjustments and calculation steps will determine the Entry and Exit Capacity reserve prices.
+One RPM will be used for the calculation of capacity prices for all Exit P-points on the system.
+The RPM produces Entry and Exit Capacity reference prices for the applicable gas year which in turn through the relevant adjustments and calculation steps, will determine the Entry and Exit Capacity reserve prices.